İtalyan, rum casusu çikti

-Italyan, rum casusu çikti is the second studio album by Italian rock band Elio e le Storie Tese.
+İtalyan, rum casusu çıktı (Italian [man] found to be a Greek spy) is the second studio album by Italian rock band Elio e le Storie Tese.

-The album title is in Turkish and means "Italian (man) found out to be a Greek spy".
-This phrase appeared in a Turkish newspaper after Massimo Rana, an Italian photographer, who was believed to be a spy, was arrested in 1991 by the Turkish-Cypriot police.
+The title phrase appeared in a Turkish newspaper after Massimo Rana, an Italian photographer, who was believed to be a spy, was arrested in 1991 by the Turkish-Cypriot police.

-It is considered one of the band's finest works by audiences and reviewers alike.
+The album is considered one of the band's finest works by audiences and reviewers alike.

 Songs

 As with other albums by the band, İtalyan, rum casusu çikti features a number of samples, quotes and references to other songs and genres, as well as the band's usual mix of serious and comedy-oriented lyrics.